jhackett1/jhackett1.github.io/_posts/2017-08-18-how-to-start-coding.markdown

 At this early stage, it doesn't really matter what languages you learn.
 Modern programming languages have a lot of shared features (loops, variables, functions and so on), so no matter what your first language is, you'll find it easier to learn your second, and so on.

-You'll also find that you make quick progress - you should be able to blast through a few of these courses over a weekend or a few evenings.
+This initial stage is very swift - you should be able to blast through a few of these courses over a weekend or a few evenings.

 Stage 2: Get stuck in with projects and tutorials